iHavebraincells/matrix/README.md

 # Matrix Hacker Toolkit 🧠💻

-A lightweight terminal toolkit for quick hacking utilities like IP tracing, Nmap scanning, and password cracking with John the Ripper — made for Kali Linux, Raspberry Pi, or any Unix-based system.
+A lightweight terminal toolkit for quick hacking utilities like IP tracing, Nmap scanning, and password cracking with John the Ripper — made for Kali Linux, Raspberry Pi, or any Linux-based system.

 ---